 20. Will both parties attend the hearing?
 20. The complaint manager will notify both parties: a) that they have the right to attend the complaints panel/ investigation meeting, separately and not together, to submit evidence and b) they can be accompanied, but not represented by a supportive person of their choice if they wish.
 21. How long will the investigation take?
-21. The period of time expected for each step in the investigation is clearly shown for: a) the investigation b) the appeal c) and when all parties can expect the whole process to be complete.
-22. What will happen if the complaint is upheld? a) There will be examples of possible sanctions that can be applied. b) How, and by whom, any sanctions imposed will be monitored. c) How their commencement and completion will be communicated to both the complainant and complained against. d) How, and by whom, any sanctions imposed will be removed when they have been fulfilled.
-23. What if the complainant is dissatisfied with the process? a) There is an Appeals Procedure included within the Complaints Procedure. b) It is clear how long the complainant and/or complained against has to appeal after notification of the outcome of the initial investigation. c) It is clear under what circumstances an appeal will be heard.
-This can be only on the grounds that: the member has failed to follow their own procedure, there is new evidence available, the decision was not warranted or the sanction was disproportionate.
+The period of time expected for each step in the investigation is clearly shown for: a) the investigation b) the appealc) and when all parties can expect the whole process to be complete.
+22. What will happen if the complaint is 22. upheld? a) There will be examples of possible sanctions that can be applied. b) How, and by whom, any sanctions imposed will be monitored. c) How their commencement and completion will be communicated to both the complainant and complained against. d) How, and by whom, any sanctions imposed will be removed when they have been fulfilled.
+23. What if the complainant is dissatisfied with the process? a) There is an Appeals Procedure included within the Complaints Procedure. b) It is clear how long the complainant and/or complained against has to appeal after notification of the outcome of the initial investigation. c) It is clear under what circumstances an appeal will be heard. d) That no person has previously been involved in investigation of the complaint i.e. the complaint manager can manage the complaint until completion, but no person can hear a complaint if they have already been involved.